Recruiting for Ultimate Success

 GENERAL BEST PRACTICE

-• There should be at least two assessors at each stage of the interview process and the hiring manager should only be included during the final round of interviews and/or making the decision on whom to hire from the final candidates.
+There should be at least two assessors at each stage of the interview process and the hiring manager should only be included during the final round of interviews and/or making the decision on whom to hire from the final candidates.
 So that includes no screening of resumes or initial interviews.

-• Find a substantive way to communicate employee benefits, perks and culture to potential candidates.
+Find a substantive way to communicate employee benefits, perks and culture to potential candidates.
 This can be a simple splash page on the org website or detailed info on the job posting itself.

 PREDICTING PERFORMANCE ON THE JOB

-• The strongest single indicator of performance on the job is a work sample test (29%) but the best combination of indicators are actually cognitive ability (26%) and conscientiousness aka integrity (10%) for a total of 36%.
+The strongest single indicator of performance on the job is a work sample test (29%) but the best combination of indicators are actually assessing cognitive ability (26%) and conscientiousness aka integrity (10%) for a total of 36%.

-• Re: integrity -- keep notice of and assess the candidate's ability to take the initiative, curiosity, examples of following through even if conditions are complex.
+Re: integrity -- keep notice of and assess the candidate's ability to take the initiative, curiosity, examples of following through even if conditions are complex.
 More and more, organizations are filtering for candidates that are able to overcome adversity, whether personal or professional.
 Makes a ton of sense.

-• And structured interviews are tied with cognitive ability (26%) and are perceived by all participants as the most fair.
+And structured interviews are nearly tied with cognitive ability (26%) and are perceived by all participants as the most fair.
 So be sure to ask all questions in the same order and allot the same amount of time.
 Thinking big picture, all candidates should have the same experience throughout.

-• Years of experience only explains 3% of work performance.
-THREE PERCENT!
+Years of experience only explains 3% of work performance.
+Three percent!

-• If asynchronous: review tests/mock projects with candidates in real time so as to provide everyone with a chance to ask clarifying questions.
+If asynchronous: review tests/mock projects with candidates in real time so as to provide everyone with a chance to ask clarifying questions.
 And provide each candidate with the same number of days to complete it.

-• Pro tip: make a lasting impression with final candidates by compensating them for this time.
+Pro tip: make a lasting impression with final candidates by compensating them for this time.

 WHEN SOURCING

-• Identify your Outreach Committee and have a designated organizer to ensure each member does their self-selected outreach.
+Identify your Outreach Committee and have a designated organizer to ensure each member does their self-selected outreach.
 Unless there's someone to manage this committee, it tends to fall flat.
+Consider offering both an Employee and Network Bonus to anyone who refers a candidate that you hire.

-• In addition (and even more so) utilize different online groups, listservs, and social media to do the outreach that job boards rarely do.
+In addition (and even more so) utilize different online groups, listservs, and social media to do the outreach that paid job boards rarely do.
+You could even coordinate with other similar orgs to generate some press.

-• Last but not least, push back on job boards that generate few or no viable candidates.
+Last but not least, push back on job boards that generate few or no viable candidates.
 Many of their algorithms are not geared towards your success.
 Ask for refunds or credits for future use and they will typically give them.

 ON SOURCING PASSIVE CANDIDATES

-• Relationship recruiting involves continual communication and relationship building with your ideal passive candidates, in the hopes that one day the stars will align with an ideal opportunity-candidate fit!
+Relationship recruiting involves continual communication and relationship building with your ideal passive candidates, in the hopes that one day the stars will align with an ideal opportunity-candidate fit!

-• LinkedIn Recruiter now offers an option for a monthly option ($120) with a fairly robust search engine that allows one to quickly pair down a list a manageable list of potential candidates.
+LinkedIn Recruiter now offers an option for a monthly option ($170) with a fairly robust search engine that allows one to quickly pair down a list a manageable list of potential candidates.
 If there’s an individual with a particularly relevant background, you also have the option to view similar profiles.

-• For those that aren’t interested, but offer to forward the opportunity, include them in the offer for a referral bonus.
+For those that aren’t interested, but offer to forward the opportunity, include them in the offer for a referral bonus.

-• Of course LinkedIn isn’t the only means for sourcing or contacting candidates.
+Of course LinkedIn isn’t the only means for sourcing or contacting candidates.
 Feel free to call them at work or write a work related email address.

 WHEN INTERVIEWING

-• Whenever possible, do up to 3 interviews each day over 2-3 days to ensure optimal calibration.
+Whenever possible, do up to 3 interviews each day over 2-3 days to ensure optimal calibration.

-• During the interview process, interviewers should refrain from sharing feedback with each other to avoid influencing individual ratings
+During the interview process, interviewers should refrain from sharing feedback with each other to avoid influencing individual ratings

 FINAL STEPS/MAKING THE DECISION

-• For organizations that serve the community, considering having a constituent interview your final candidate.
+For organizations that serve the community, considering having a constituent interview your final candidate.

-• The recruiter/facilitator will organize the data from all scorecards (or using an ATS, inquire for recommendations) while organizing an opportunity to turns discuss candidate evaluations.
+The recruiter/facilitator will organize the data from all scorecards (or using an ATS, inquire for recommendations) while organizing an opportunity to turns discuss candidate evaluations.

-• Give the recruiter/facilitator time to ask digging questions to ascertain the best candidate.
+Give the recruiter/facilitator time to ask digging questions to ascertain the best candidate.

-• Since there’s a 7% correlation between references checked and future job performance, why not trade these complex labor legalities for a post hire ‘development check’ where a neutral third party can interview references on how best to set up this new team member for success.
+Since there’s a 7% correlation between references checked and future job performance, why not trade these complex labor legalities for a post hire ‘development check’ where a neutral third party can interview references on how best to set up this new team member for success.

-• If desired, it could be useful to use a California-specific application that includes, at minimum, a basic waiver that allows the employer to check past employment and education.
+If desired, it could be useful to use a California-specific application that includes, at minimum, a basic waiver that allows the employer to check past employment and education.
 But be sure to communicate to candidates you know these vendors can often make mistakes and to immediately reach out if they notice errors in their background check.

 NOTIFYING PASS CANDIDATES